rmkelley/rmkelley.github.io/final.md

        fill = "Degrees",
        color = "City Hall")
 ```
-Both maps below have a rectangular aspect ration as opposed to square because geom_sf() only works with coord_sf() which does not have any function to fix the aspect ratio, and none of the other methods such as coord_fixed() work with geom_sf().
+Both maps below have a rectangular aspect ratio as opposed to square because geom_sf() only works with coord_sf() which does not have any function to fix the aspect ratio, and none of the other methods such as coord_fixed() work with geom_sf().

 ![deg](Degrees.png)
 ![dir](Dir.png)